 The supposition is that there is a universal basis for our understanding and, since that basis cannot be self-contradictory, the understanding we have from one discipline should complement that which we have from all other disciplines.
-One is most faithful to one's own discipline, be it the natural sciences, the social sciences, philosophy, literature, religious thought etc., if one accepts this universal basis.
+One is most faithful to one's own discipline, be it the natural sciences, the social sciences, philosophy, literature, theology, etc., if one accepts this universal basis.
 This means in practice that, while remaining faithful to the strict truth criteria of one's own discipline, we are open to accept the truth value of the conclusions of other disciplines.
 And this acceptance must not only be passive, in the sense that we do not deny those conclusions, but also active, in the sense that we integrate those conclusions into the conclusions derived from one's own proper discipline.
 This, of course, does not mean that there will be no conflict, even contradictions, between conclusions reached by various disciplines.
 But if one truly accepts the universal basis I have spoken of above, then those conflicts and contradictions must be seen as temporary and apparent.
 They themselves can serve as a spur to further knowledge, since the attempt to resolve the differences will undoubtedly bring us to a richer unified understanding.

-A Mutual Interaction: Science and the Semantics of Christian Faith
+A Mutual Interaction: Science and Christian Faith

-The above discussion particularly applies when we are addressing fundamental and ultimate questions such as life's origins and their meaning for our Christian faith.
+The discussion above particularly applies when we are addressing fundamental and ultimate questions such as life's origins and their meaning for Christian faith.
 Does the existence of intelligent beings in the Universe have any significance for understanding the Universe as a whole?
 Does our knowledge of God depend on our understanding of the Universe?
 In fact, a very strong piece of evidence that there is a universal basis for understanding is the very clear drive of the human being for meaning.
 This is seen clearly from the very dawn of human history where, with even a very primitive collection of data, our ancestors sought for the meaning of life in the physical universe, as well as in the events of their personal lives and those of society in general.
-There are two topics which are of particular importance for the mutual interaction between science and Christian faith: (1) biological evolution and the nature of the human person; (2) scientific cosmology and the Christian faith in a Creator God.
-I would like to discuss each in turn.
+There are two topics which are of particular importance for the mutual interaction between science and Christian faith: (1) biological evolution and the nature of the human person; (2) scientific cosmology and the Christian faith in a

+Creator God.
+Let us discuss each in turn.

-A Mutual Interaction: Biological Evolution and the Person
+Biological Evolution and the Person

 For historical reasons, and not truly religious ones, biological evolution has been the enigma of religions.
 Fundamentalist religious thought denies it.
-Catholic thought, as it has matured, accepts it as scientifically verified, but hesitates in how to deal with it.
+Catholic thought, as it has matured, accepts it as scientifically acceptable, but hesitates in how to deal with it.
 Why the denial and the hesitancy?
 Is it because God must be omnipotent and have everything under his control?
 The dynamism intrinsic in the universe in evolution seems to escape this omnipotence.
-I would like to discuss the most recent example of 'Catholic hesitancy' in light of the positive turn that it has taken.

-A message of John Paul II on evolution was received by the members of the Pontifical Academy of Sciences on 22 October 1996 during the Plenary Session of the Academy being then held at the seat of the Academy in the shadow of St. Peter's Basilica and was subsequently made public.7 It stirred a vast interest among both scientists and the public, an interest that went well beyond the usual attention paid to Papal statements.
-While the encyclical of Pope Pius XII in 1950, Humani Generis, considered the doctrine of evolution a serious hypothesis, worthy of investigation and in-depth study equal to that of the opposing hypothesis, John Paul II states in his message:
+Let us examine a recent example of 'Catholic hesitancy" in light of the positive turn that it has taken.
+A message of John Paul II on evolution was received by the members of the Pontifical Academy of Sciences on 22 October 1996 during the Plenary Session of the Academy being held at the seat of the Academy in the shadow of St. Peter's Basilica and was subsequently made public.
+It stirred a vast interest among both scientists and the public.
+While the encyclical of Pope Pius XII in 1950, Humani Generis, considered the doctrine of evolution to be a serious hypothesis, worthy of investigation and in-depth study equal to that of the opposing hypothesis, John Paul II states in his message: